Senior School Assessment

 Each task provides evidence of student achievement.
 The teacher uses the total weighted mark from all assessment tasks to rank students in the class and assign grades – determined by referring to the course related grade descriptors.

-The requirements for each assessment task will be clearly described in writing (i.e. what the student needs to do, often indicating the steps involved for extended tasks).
+The requirements for each assessment task will be clearly described in writing (that is what the student needs to do, often indicating the steps involved for extended tasks).
 Where appropriate, the criteria against which the task will be marked will be provided with the task.

-A marking key for each assessment task, other than an Externally Set Task, must be developed by the teacher to make clear and explicit the criteria used to award marks.
-Marking keys should:
+A marking key for each assessment task, other than an Externally Set Task, will be developed by the teacher to make clear and explicit the criteria used to award marks.
+Marking keys should;

 - help to ensure a consistent interpretation of the criteria that guide the awarding of marks